Tehran Incitement to Violence Act

 Another masterpiece of legislative theater, courtesy of the geniuses in Congress.
 Let's dissect this farce, shall we?

-**Key Provisions & Changes to Existing Law:** The bill designates certain Iranian clerics and officials as "specially designated global terrorists" (because that's not a redundant term).
-It also requires the Secretary of State to submit reports every 180 days for six years on whether these individuals meet the criteria for designation.
-Wow, what a thrilling use of bureaucratic resources.
+**Key Provisions & Changes to Existing Law:** The bill proposes to designate certain Iranian individuals as "specially designated global terrorists" (because that's not already a redundant term) and impose sanctions on them.
+Oh, and it also requires the President to submit a report to Congress within 180 days determining whether these foreign persons meet the criteria for sanctions.
+Wow, I bet the Iranians are shaking in their boots.

 💰 Campaign Finance Network